XXXTentacion: Relationships

 Onfroy met Geneva Ayala in November 2014.
-The two became in contact when Onfroy messaged Ayala saying that he wanted to fight her boyfriend after her boyfriend had allegedly posted scantily clad photos of her without her consent, though a fight never occurred.
+The two began communicating when Onfroy messaged Ayala saying that he wanted to fight her boyfriend after her boyfriend had allegedly posted scantily clad photos of her without her consent, though a fight never occurred.
 Ayala's at-the-time boyfriend alleged that she had punched and slapped him during breakdowns she had, though he admitted he had slapped her back occasionally to "snap her out of it".
-Ayala's mother kicked her out when she was 16 and she had been living with her at-the-time boyfriend until they broke up.
+Ayala was evicted from her mother's house when she was 16 and she had been living with her at-the-time boyfriend until they split.
 In 2016, Ayala moved in with Onfroy and his roommates.

-Onfroy's ex-girlfriend Geneva Ayala had accused Onfroy of domestic abuse.
+Ayala had accused Onfroy of domestic abuse.
 According to Ayala's statement, Onfroy beat her at times, choked her, broke clothes hangers on her legs, threatened to chop off her hair or cut out her tongue, pressed knives or scissors to her face, and held her head underwater in their bathroom while promising to drown her.
-"His favorite thing was to just backhand my mouth", Ayala says.
-"That always left welts inside my lips."
+Ayala stated, "His favorite thing was to just backhand my mouth.
+That always left welts inside my lips."

 The first incident of domestic violence allegedly occurred when Onfroy slapped Ayala and broke her iPhone 6S, because she had complimented a male friend on his new jewelry.
 Onfroy later repaired the phone.
 In one incident recounted to a prosecutor, Ayala said Onfroy asked her which object she wanted him to force into her vagina: a long-handled barbecue fork, or a wire barbecue brush, she chose the fork and Onfroy told her to undress.
-She claimed Onfroy was lightly dragging the tool against her inner thigh when she passed out; he did not penetrate her with it.
+She claimed Onfroy was lightly dragging the tool against her inner thigh when she was asleep; he did not penetrate her with it.
 Ayala stated that once she woke up, Onfroy started apologizing to her profusely for the incident.
 Following the alleged incidents, Ayala started a GoFundMe page, claiming she needed surgery for damage to her left eye.
 She raised over $32,000, including $5,000 being donated by Onfroy.
 The fundraiser was temporarily suspended by GoFundMe due to allegations of fraud.
 It was never confirmed whether Ayala had the surgery done.